-The co-ordinated scheme for North East Lincolnshire Primary, Infant and Junior Schools/Academies will follow the process outlined below:
+The coordinated scheme for North East Lincolnshire Primary, Infant and Junior Schools will follow the process outlined below:

-- 1. You must complete an Application Online via the North East Lincolnshire Citizen Portal or a Common Application Form (CAF). - 2.
-You can name up to three schools in the Online Application/Common Application Form (CAF). - 3.
+- 1. You must complete an Application Apply Online via the North East Lincolnshire Parent Portal or a Common Application Form (CAF).
+See Appendix 1. - 2.
+You can name up to three schools on the Online Application/Common Application Form (CAF). - 3.
 Schools named on the Online Application/Common Application Form (CAF) should be ranked in order of preference. - 4.
-On receipt of the submitted Online Application/Common Application Form (CAF) the local authority will determine whether your child is eligible for admission.
-If the governing body or a neighbouring authority are responsible for admission, they will determine who is eligible and will inform us. - 5.
-You will receive a single offer of a school place. - 6.
+On receipt of the submitted Online Application/Common Application Form (CAF) we (as the home local authority) will then determine whether your child is eligible for admission.
+If the governing body or a neighbouring authority are responsible for admission, they will determine who is eligible and inform us.

+- 5. You will receive a single offer of a school place. - 6.
 Where an offer of a place at the named school can be met, you will be offered a place.
-If a place can be offered at all of the preference schools you named on your application form then you will be sent an offer at the school you ranked highest.
+If you can be offered a place at all the schools, you named on your application form then you will be sent an offer in respect of the one you ranked higher on the form.
 You will receive only one offer of a place. - 7.
-All offers of a school place will be made directly by us (the local authority).
+All offers of a school place will be made by us.
 This includes those determined by an academy governing body or a neighbouring authority where they are responsible for allocating places. - 8.
-All offers of a school place shall be issued to all parents/carers on the same day (16 April 2024).

-- 9. Where we cannot offer a place at any of the preferred schools named on the Online Application/Common Application Form (CAF), you will be refused and offered a place at the next nearest school with places available. - 10.
-You have the statutory right to appeal against any refusal decision the authority makes.
-Information will be provided about how to appeal against any refusal decision made by a governing body.
+All offers of a school place shall be sent to all parents/carers on the same day 16th April 2025. - 9.
+Where we cannot offer a place at any of the schools named on the Online Application/Common Application Form (CAF) you will be offered a place at the next nearest appropriate school with places available. - 10.
+You will be given your statutory right to appeal against any decision the authority makes and information about how to appeal against any decision made by a governing body.

-Children attending an infant school in North East Lincolnshire and who are due to transfer to a junior school in September 2024 will be given relevant information by their current infant school in November 2023.
-This will include information on how to Apply Online via the North East Lincolnshire Citizen Portal in which you must express your preference for a junior school.
+Children attending an infant school in North East Lincolnshire and who are due to transfer to a junior school in September 2025 will be given relevant information by their current infant school in November 2024.
+This will include information on how to Apply Online via the North East Lincolnshire Parent Portal in which you must express your preference for a junior school.
 Alternately you may request a Common Application Form (CAF) for you to make your application.

-3 North East Lincolnshire Local Authority Admission Policy 2024-2025
+North East Lincolnshire Local Authority Admission Policy 2025-2026